Admission to doctoral studies

 Required documents for international applicants graduating in Estonia

-If you graduate from the University of Tartu in summer 2022, the most recent transcript of your master´s studies is not required.
+If you graduate from the University of Tartu in summer 2023, the most recent transcript of your master´s studies is not required.
 Information will be verified from the Study Information System.
+If you graduate from some other higher education institution, you must upload the most recent transcript to DreamApply.

 If paper copies of documents are required, we will inform you via SAIS/DreamApply after processing your application.